 Review - 'A Promised Land' by Barack Obama

-Going in, I thought there would be some surprises in here, now that Obama is no longer president and can say what he really feels.
-But nothing in here surprised me.
-During his administration, I followed current events pretty closely, so everything he talks about (the financial crisis, bailout of banks and auto industry, healthcare reform, climate treaty, Frank-Dodd, the middle east, Israeli–Palestinian conflict, Arab Springs, repeal of DADT, raid on bin Laden, etc.) are all events I already know pretty thoroughly.
+There is so much information in here.
+I followed current events pretty closely during this time, so everything he talks about—the financial crisis, bailout of the banks and auto industry, healthcare reform, climate treaty, Frank-Dodd, the middle east, Israeli–Palestinian conflict, Arab Springs, repeal of DADT, raid on bin Laden—were all things I was pretty familiar with already.

 Readaroo Rating: 5 stars!